qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

  * The 16s rRNA gene is a sequence of nucleotides present only in prokaryotic DNA.
 It codes for the protein structure of the 30th subunit in prokaryotic ribosomes.
 Its sequence remains relatively the same across all bacteria, because it has been highly conserved throughout evolutionary history.
 However, in microbiome research, we use the hypervariable V4 region of the gene as an identification marker for classifying bacteria.
 Genetically identifying organisms with techniques like 16s rRNA sequencing has only developed in the last twenty years and has begun to redefine the classification system of evolutionary identity for organisms like bacteria.
  * see also: Amplicon, Marker gene sequencing, DNA Sequencing, Shotgun Sequencing, qPCR, Hypervariable region, Illumina Sequencing

  **Illumina.
 (2014, May 21).
 Illumina MiSeq, 16S rRNA Sequencing and the American Gut Project.
 Retrieved from https://www.youtube.com/watch?v=1uZtCMY-yEw**

+* **Actinobacteria**
+ * Actinobacteria is a phylum of bacteria with high guanine to cytosine content and Gram positive cell walls.
+Many are aerobic with a few exceptions, and all actinobacteria are most famous for their fungi-like characteristics.
+Most produce mycelium and reproduce through sporulation like fungi; they also grow by extending their tips and branching their hyphae.
+Some examples are Bifidobacterium spp. and Streptomyces.
+ * see also: HMP, Taxonomic Rank, Phylogeny, Taxonomy, Beta Diversity

+**Barka, E.A., Vatsa, P., Sanchez, L., Gaveau-Vaillant, N., Jacquard, C., Klenk, H-P., Clément, C., Ouhdouch, Y., and van Wezel, G.P.
+(2016).
+Taxonomy, physiology, and natural products of Actinobacteria.
+Microbiol Mol Biol Rev 80:1–43.**
+**An Introduction to the Actinobacteria.
+(2007).
+Microbiology today, 34(2).**
+**Ventura, M., Canchaya, C., Tauch, A., Chandra, G., Fitzgerald, G.F., Chater, K.F., and Sinderen, D.V.
+(2007).
+Genomics of Actinobacteria: Tracing the Evolutionary History of an Ancient Phylum.
+Microbiology and Molecular Biology Reviews, 71(3): 495-548.**

+* **Alpha Diversity**
+ * Alpha diversity is a measurement of a bacterial community sample that determines the richness and evenness within that community.
+In other words, it measures how much of each bacterial species is in the community, and how equally distributed those bacterial organism counts are among each other in the sample.
+Higher alpha diversity, meaning higher richness and evenness, is associated with healthy ecosystems and communities because more functions can be performed and easier adaptations to the environment are possible.
+Statistical methods like Shannon and Pielou are used to calculate alpha diversity.
+For example, alpha diversity of the fauna at UCSD measures how much of each plant exists on campus and that count compares with the other plant numbers at UCSD.
+ * see also: Beta Diversity, QIIME

+**Basics of alpha-diversity with fuzzy microbe demo - University of Colorado Boulder, University of Colorado System, University of California, San Diego. (n.d.).
+Retrieved from https://www.coursera.org/learn/microbiome/lecture/j5bSx/basics-of-alpha-diversity-with-fuzzy-microbe-demo**

 * **Amplicon**
  * An amplicon is a DNA sequence produced from natural or artificial replication and can be used to identify individuals genetically.
 Amplification sequencing methods like polymerase chain reaction (PCR) and next-generation sequencing (also referred to as next-gen sequencing) help microbiome researchers profile microbial communities in cost-effective and time-efficient ways.